HugoFP-2024/Course-Modern-JavaScript--Complete-guide--from-Novice-to-Ninja-/README.md

 # Course: Modern JavaScript (Complete guide, from Novice to Ninja)
 Esse repositório conterá arquivos referentes a realização do curso Modern JavaScript (Complete guide, from Novice to Ninja), na plataforma Udemy, onde me aprofundarei em recursos da linguagem JavaScript.
+Dísponivel em https://www.udemy.com/course/modern-javascript-from-novice-to-ninja/learn/lecture/14035331?start=465#overview.

+This repository will contain files related to the completion of the course Modern JavaScript (Complete Guide, from Novice to Ninja) on the Udemy platform, where I will delve deeper into JavaScript language features.
+Available in https://www.udemy.com/course/modern-javascript-from-novice-to-ninja/learn/lecture/14035331?start=465#overview.